offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 * **Rotate (relative)** offsets the existing rotation.
 * **Rotate (absolute)** sets the rotation relative to the build plate.

-Alternatively, a model may be rotated via ...
+Alternatively, an object may be rotated via ...

 * the auto-orient tool in the Prepare screen's toolbar (button 3) automatically attempts to rotate in a suitable way for printing.
-* the lay on face tool in the Prepare screen's toolbar (button 9, keyboard shortcut F) allows you to select a face on which to lay the model down on the build plate. `{ref} https://wiki.bambulab.com/en/software/bambu-studio/auto-orientation` `{ref} https://wiki.bambulab.com/en/software/bambu-studio/lay-on-face` `{ref} https://www.youtube.com/watch?v=ES9Fic__Y64`
+* the lay on face tool in the Prepare screen's toolbar (button 9, keyboard shortcut F) allows you to select a face on which to lay the object down on the build plate. `{ref} https://wiki.bambulab.com/en/software/bambu-studio/auto-orientation` `{ref} https://wiki.bambulab.com/en/software/bambu-studio/lay-on-face` `{ref} https://www.youtube.com/watch?v=ES9Fic__Y64`

-## Model Scale
+## Object Scale

-`{bm} /(Bambu Studio\/Model Scale)_TOPIC/i`
+`{bm} /(Bambu Studio\/Object Scale)_TOPIC/i`

 ```{prereq}
 Bambu Studio/User Interface/3D Viewport_TOPIC
 ```

-In the Prepare screen's 3D viewport, selected models can be manually scaled by using the scale tool in Prepare screen's toolbar (button 8, keyboard shortcut S), which will present scale axis points that can be left-click dragged and a pop-up with scaling parameters.
+In the Prepare screen's 3D viewport, selected objects can be manually scaled by using the scale tool in Prepare screen's toolbar (button 8, keyboard shortcut S), which will present scale axis points that can be left-click dragged and a pop-up with scaling parameters.

 ![Bambu Studio Prepare screen toolbar](bambu_studio_prepare_toolbar.png)